Edit

 Arguments applicable to SQL and Microsoft Entra logins

-DEFAULT_LANGUAGE =language Specifies a default language to be assigned to the login.
-The default language for all SQL Database logins is English and cannot be changed.
-The default language of the sa login on SQL Server on Linux, is English but it can be changed.
+Specifies a default language to be assigned to the login.
+The default language for all SQL Database logins is English and can't be changed.
+The default language of the sa login on SQL Server on Linux is English, but it can be changed.

 Arguments applicable only to SQL logins

-PASSWORD ='password' Applies only to SQL Server logins.
+Applies only to SQL Server logins.
 Specifies the password for the login that is being changed.
 Passwords are case-sensitive.
-Passwords also do not apply when used with external logins, like Microsoft Entra logins.
+Passwords also don't apply when used with external logins, like Microsoft Entra logins.

-HASHED Applies to SQL Server logins only.
+Applies to SQL Server logins only.
 Specifies that the password entered after the PASSWORD argument is already hashed.
-If this option is not selected, the password is hashed before being stored in the database.
+If this option isn't selected, the password is hashed before being stored in the database.
 This option should only be used for login synchronization between two servers.
-Do not use the HASHED option to routinely change passwords.
+Don't use the HASHED option to routinely change passwords.

 MUST_CHANGE

 Applies only to SQL Server logins.
-If this option is included, SQL Server will prompt for an updated password the first time the altered login is used.
+If this option is included, SQL Server prompts for an updated password the first time the altered login is used.

-NAME = login_name The new name of the login that is being renamed.
+The new name of the login that is being renamed.
 If the login is a Windows login, the SID of the Windows principal corresponding to the new name must match the SID associated with the login in SQL Server.
-The new name of a SQL Server login cannot contain a backslash character (\).
+The new name of a SQL Server login can't contain a backslash character (\).

-CREDENTIAL = credential_name The name of a credential to be mapped to a SQL Server login.
+The name of a credential to be mapped to a SQL Server login.
 The credential must already exist in the server.
 For more information, see Credentials.
-A credential cannot be mapped to the sa login.
+A credential can't be mapped to the sa login.

 Remarks

-When CHECK_POLICY is set to ON, the HASHED argument cannot be used.
+When CHECK_POLICY is set to ON, the HASHED argument can't be used.

 When CHECK_POLICY is changed to ON, the following behavior occurs: